A foolproof recipe for a light, airy, no-knead whole wheat sandwich bread. A high ratio of water to flour and sourdough give it the perfect structure.

 I had to revive my starter because it had been sitting, neglected, for weeks in my refrigerator.
 I found some pretty nice instructions on how to do this here.

-This is a very sticky dough, almost like a ciabatta dough.
+This is a very sticky dough, almost like a Whole Wheat Sourdough Ciabatta dough.
 You see, when you let a wet dough sit for a while, the water helps develop the gluten without any real work from you.
-And yes, I really mean very little work, because this is also a no-knead bread — or a minimum knead bread.
+And yes, I really mean very little work, because this is also a no-knead bread -- or a minimum knead bread.

 You could also just try making this a free-form loaf, like a ciabatta, if you wish.

 Now, the recipe for a fabulous no-knead whole wheat sandwich bread.

 No-Knead Sandwich Bread, Whole Wheat

 - Mix ½ cup of water and the sugar and yeast in a large bowl or the bowl of a stand mixer and set aside about 10 minutes until the yeast froths.